SpaceX Dragon 2: Design

 On the Crew Dragon, above the two center seats (occupied by the commander and pilot), there is a three-screen control panel.
 Below the seats is the cargo pallet, where around 500 lb of items can be stowed.
 On the ground, crews enter the capsule through a side hatch.
 The capsule’s ceiling includes a small space toilet (with privacy curtain), and an International Docking System Standard (IDSS) port.
 For private spaceflight missions not requiring ISS docking, the IDSS port can be replaced with a 1.2 m domed plexiglass window offering panoramic views, similar to the ISS Cupola.
 Additionally, SpaceX has developed a "Skywalker" hatch for missions involving extravehicular activities.

 The Cargo Dragon is loaded from the side hatch as well as through the IDSS port on the ceiling.
 It lacks the control panels, life support, windows, and seats of the Crew Dragon.

-The spacecraft can be operated in full vacuum, and crew wears SpaceX-designed space suits to protect them from a rapid cabin depressurization emergency event.
+The spacecraft can be operated in full vacuum, and the crew wears SpaceX-designed space suits to protect them from a rapid cabin depressurization emergency event.
 The spacecraft has also been designed to be able to land safely with a leak "of up to an equivalent orifice of 6.35 mm in diameter".

 The spacecraft's nose cone protects the docking port and four forward-facing thrusters during ascent and reentry.
 This component pivots open for in-space operations.
 Dragon 2's propellant and helium pressurant for emergency abort and orbital maneuvers are stored in composite-carbon-overwrap titanium spherical tanks at the capsule's base in an area known as the service section.

 For launch aborts, the capsule relies on eight SuperDraco engines arranged in four redundant pairs.
 Each engine generates 71 kN of thrust.
 Sixteen smaller Draco thrusters placed around the spacecraft control its attitude and perform orbital maneuvers.